Questions about finding off-campus housing? Join us for an info session!

-Questions to ask a prospective landlord, remote visits
+Questions to ask a prospective landlord and remote visits

-Given the extraordinary situation, try to arrange virtual visit to the apartment: you may ask the landlord to make via Skype or FaceTime.
-If you do decide to visit the dwelling in person, make sure to respect social distancing practices and take safety precautions, such as wearing a mask, not touching your face and washing your hands before & after the visit.
-Most importantly, if you feel sick, don’t visit an apartment in person – a virtual visit can be just as helpful!
+Given the extraordinary situation of the COVID-19 pandemic, try to arrange a virtual visit to the apartment; you may ask the landlord to do this via Skype or FaceTime.
+If you do decide to visit the dwelling in person, make sure to respect social distancing practices and take safety precautions, such as wearing a mask, not touching your face and washing your hands before and after the visit.
+Most importantly, if you feel sick, don’t visit an apartment in person — a virtual visit can be just as helpful!

 Clarify what would be included in the rent and what is your responsibility.

-Ask if major appliances are included, such as refrigerator and stove, or if you will have to find your own.
+Ask if major appliances are included, such as the refrigerator and stove, or if you will have to provide your own.

 Leases and deposits

-Deposits for more than first month’s rent are not permitted in in Quebec, a landlord cannot ask you for anything more than the first months' rent.
+Deposits for more than the first month’s rent are not permitted in Quebec; a landlord cannot ask you for anything more than the first month's rent.